 Maybe you’ve suffered in silence, or maybe you’ve talked to your GP and been prescribed pain relief medication only to find they don’t get to the root of the problem.

 At The Whiteley Clinic, we offer a treatment for intimate varicose veins and pelvic congestion syndrome that is successful in approximately 75% of patients, who report dramatic improvements in their quality of life.
-These range from patients who say they are pain-free for the first time in years to those who are delighted to have got rid of unsightly and uncomfortable varicose veins.
+These range from patients who say they are pain-free for the first time in years to those who are so happy to have got rid of unsightly and uncomfortable varicose veins.

 Intimate varicose veins usually appear in pregnancy and, while they often ease a little after childbirth, they don’t disappear completely.
 What’s more, if you get pregnant again, the condition almost always gets worse.